ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

 Persistent Player Storage is available under the namespace called **Storage**.
 The available built-in Lua calls are:

-* `GetPlayerData(Player)`
+* `Storage.GetPlayerData(Player)`
     * is a table
     * is server-only

-* `SetPlayerData(Player, table)`
+* `Storage.SetPlayerData(Player, table)`
     * is server-only

-The items or variables that can be stored in the table are the same as the ones that can be sent through networked events.
-So if you can enable networking on a property, you could also save it to player storage.

 All successfully stored data in preview mode can be viewed in your computer's File Explorer in `Saved/Maps/your_map_name/Storage/`.
 This data is just for debugging purposes and does not get uploaded to CORE servers.

 Each player table has a **maximum size limit of 16Kb**.

+To read more about the supported data types that can be saved, as well as the possible error code results, check out the Storage section of the [CORE API](/core_api/#storage).

 ---

-## Tutorial
+## Tutorial: Part One

 This tutorial is going to go over some basic examples of using Storage, as the Lua is simple but the possibilities are infinite.

-To start, we are going to save a video game classic: a player's high score.
+To start, we are going to save a video game classic: a player's game score.

 ### Setting Up Storage